 James O’Hanlon – Director

-James O’Hanlon is a research fellow at the University of New England and when not hosting the In Situ Science podcast you can find him searching for rare plants and animals across the globe.
+James O’Hanlon is a researcher, artist, and science communicator, and when not hosting the In Situ Science podcast you can find him searching for rare plants and animals across the globe.
 Find out more about his research and outreach here.

 Marie Herberstein – Director